Gioant/Gioant/README.md

 ## Software Developer

-I enjoy turning ideas into real-world applications.
-Currently learning Javascript and web development
+Former Programmer Analyst to currently a Software Developer specializing in Full Stack JavaScript and Web Development.
+I bring a unique blend of analytical prowess and programming expertise.
+With a focus on creating immersive web experiences and a passion in building dynamic applications.

 - 🌍  I'm based in Montreal, Canada
-- 🚀  I'm currently working on Admin DashBoard!
+- 🚀  I'm currently working on Library Project!
 - 🧠  I'm learning Javascript!
 - 🤝  I'm open to collaborating on Interesting Projects
 - ⚡  fun fact: can speak 4 languages (English, French, Spanish & Italian)